fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 tags: [mental health]
 ---

-I wrote [this article](https://mp.weixin.qq.com/s/bC0DSIgDUieOXEJp0g6YjA) (in Chinese using my pen name 杨姗姗) when I was recovering from a major depression epsidoe in 2019.
+I wrote [this article](https://mp.weixin.qq.com/s/bC0DSIgDUieOXEJp0g6YjA) (in Chinese under my pen name 杨姗姗) when I was recovering from a major depression episode in 2019.
 I talked to my psychiatrist Dr. He about how gradually I wanted to spend more time alone.
 So she invited me to write this piece about how different companionship matters to a depressed patient.
 Now I wanted to translate it into English because people mentioned in comments that it's very well-written and helpful.